linlin1023/notes/Post-receipts.md

     * No change in SAGE CSV file, for receipt modification, the receipt files will contain incremental changes
 * SAP integration   complete-reversal of the transaction followed by the new quantity, AP configuration  (XML)
     * Given the AP dir is populated, the XML file will be created
+    * the AP receipt integration mode has only one choice R
     * XML file will contain below
       * Receipt:
         * Action Code  : Add or Change